5 Iconic Road Cycling Climbs in Italy

 The chapel holds a vast array of cycling memorabilia, including bikes, jerseys and a flame in memory of cyclists who’ve passed.
 Notably, Fabio Casartelli’s bike, distorted due to a fatal crash in the 1995 Tour de France, hangs on the wall.
 Even those who aren’t religious feel a sense of awe at being amongst the memories of great cycling champions.

 The best way to experience the climb and visit the chapel is to spend some time in Lake Como and ride the truly awe inspiring surroundings.
-Find out more here.
+Make an enquiry if you'd like to ride this and stay in Lake Como.

 4. Passo Mortirolo